 Supply Chain Optimization Techniques

-Working to create supply chain resilience through SCO is the ultimate goal to enhance any organization's work.
+Working to create a resilient supply chain through SCO is the ultimate goal to enhance any organization's work.
 To achieve this, you need to employ one or more of the following techniques during the process.

 SCO techniques help make a business or organization quicker, more cost-effective, and more efficient, which are all core goals of any organization's effort to meet new and growing needs.
 SCO techniques fall into five main categories, including: